 Starting from what are conceptually two mediators, the system will contain two components called:

 Map Mediator Module This component’s job is to communicate with the external API, by modifying the API’s information so that it can be comprehensible by the Application server, and adapting the requests to the API’s protocol, required by other modules of the server.
 It provides information regarding the local map with all the relevant stores in the map as well as an estimation of the time it takes to reach one store from a certain location.
-[SHOULDN’T ETA BE IN LOCATION MODULE]

 Turnstile manager The turnstile manager, as opposed to the previous component, provides an interface for the turnstiles so that they can be opened or closed through the scans of the right QR codes.